tbaratta/C-C-_Guide/README.md

 - Dereferencing *: Dereferencing a pointer means accessing the value at the memory address stored by the pointer.
 Example: *p = 10; assigns the value 10 to the variable p points to.

 - Null Pointers: Pointers should be initialized before use.
 A common practice is to assign NULL to a pointer when it's not pointing to any valid memory location.

-**Practice Assignment:** Basic Array Operations (See basic_array_operations.c for a solution)
+**Practice Assignment:** Pointer and Array Operations (See pointer_array_operations.c for solution)

-Write a C program that performs the following tasks with a one-dimensional array:
+Write a C program that performs the following tasks with a one-dimensional array and pointers:

 - Declare an array of integers with a size of 5.
+- Declare a pointer to the array using the dereference operator.
-- Input 5 integer values from the user and store them in the array.
+- Instruct the user to input 5 values to the array.
+- Print the array in reverse order using pointer arithmetic
-- Display the array.
+- Calculate the sum using pointer arithemtic.
-- Find and print the largest and smallest element in the array.